kdombeck/moisture-sensor/README.md

 * [LoRa breakout](https://www.adafruit.com/products/3072)
 * [OLED display](https://www.adafruit.com/products/2900) (optional)

-The Gateway can be used with or without the Sensors.
-It does not know anything about the data is is passing along to Adafruit.io.

-You will need to copy [secrets.h.template](gateway/secrets.h.template) to secrets.h and follow the instruction in there for WIFI and Adafruit.io credentials.
+You will need to copy [config.h.template](gateway/config.h.template) to config.h and follow the instruction in there for WIFI and Adafruit.io credentials.

-The only logic it performs on the data it receives is that the first part (everything prior to the first comma) of the message is the MQTT topic that the rest of the data is what will be sent.
-For example `FI-A-SN-1,123` will be sending data `123` to topic `AIO_USERNAME/feeds/FI-A-SN-1`.
+Currently there are only 2 types of messages supported `sensor` and `gps`.

 ![Gateway wiring diagram](gateway/wiringDiagram.png)